World Boxing Council heavyweight champion Deontay Wilder has sent a shuddering warning to Tyson Fury.

 “I told him, ‘You can do it.’
 I dared him to come back.
 Dared him for this very moment.
 I want him to have confidence.
 I want him to have energy.

 “Let him burn out this energy.
 It’s entertaining.
-Because when we get in the ring he’s gonna be all by himself and his demeanor will change.
+Because when we get in the ring, he’s going to be all by himself, and his demeanor will change.
 His mannerisms are going to change.
 He’s so nervous right now.
-He don’t know what do to with himself.”
+He doesn’t know what to do with himself.”

-On Fury’s own claims a knockout will happen in his favour, Wilder added: “Don’t give people false promises.
+On Fury’s claims, a knockout will happen in his favor.
+Wilder added: “Don’t give people false promises.
 I was born off of false promises and got nothing for free.

 Wilder vs. Fury tests the raw power of Wilder against the unmatched size and mobility of Fury.